Stephen SampsonMale~ Maternal: ~ Paternal: ~ paintedPaint a new match

 - Family Tree DNA

-The file is available via the button 'Download All Matches' in the ftDNA chromosome browser.
-The button is at the bottom left of the page below the list of matches.
+The file is available via the button 'Download All Segments' in the ftDNA chromosome browser.
+The button is at the top right of the page above the list of matches.
 Please note that if you transferred to ftDNA, you'll need to unlock their chromosome browser before you can download your data.

 The file is available via the link 'Download aggregate data' on the 23andme DNA Relatives page (you may have to scroll down).
 If you are logged in, the following direct link will also download the file directly to your computer: Download Segment Data from 23andme (usually called [name]_relatives_download.csv)